cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 These are set upon the tactical analysis and sensor data received about the enemy.
 So to deploy a weapon system we need data and a tactic.

-The success of an attack is based upon an Opposed \<Software\> check against the SiR of the enemy.
-The marks achieved by this test can be added to the EWAR value of the deployed weapon.
+The success of an attack is based upon an Opposed <Software\> check against the SiR of the enemy.

+The marks achieved by this test can be used in two ways.
+Either they are added to the EWAR value of the deployed weapon or they increase the penetration value of the weapon by two.
+Only three marks can be invested to increase the penetration.

 ##### Check protection or resistance